 Are curses even real?
 Or are you just paranoid?

 First of all, yes, curses are real.
 People do place them on one another (although it is fairly rare and nowhere near as scary as people tend to think).

 In this article, I will talk about some common scenarios of how curses get placed.
-I’ll also publish another article later on this week about how you can get rid of curses or spells and protect yourself from negative energy.

 What are curses and how do people place them?